 Sun-Dried Tomato and Pesto Pasta

 Al dente pasta tossed with a vibrant sun-dried tomato pesto and fresh basil for a bright, herbaceous meal.
-This italian-inspired french (vegetarian) ready in about 30 minutes pairs pasta, sun-dried tomatoes, fresh basil for a weeknight-friendly dinner that comes together with one pan and minimal cleanup.
-Each serving lands at about 680 calories and feeds 2, so it slots cleanly into a weekly meal plan and pairs well with a quick salad or grain on the side.
+This italian-inspired french (vegetarian) ready in about 30 minutes blends pasta, sun-dried tomatoes, fresh basil into a versatile sauce that lifts everything from grain bowls and roasted vegetables to grilled proteins — a small-batch staple worth keeping in the fridge.
+Each serving lands at about 680 calories and feeds 2, so a small batch covers several meals across the week without taking over the fridge.
 Tap "Plan a meal with the AI" below to drop this recipe into your week and send the ingredients straight to Instacart.
+Nutrition values are approximate, calculated from USDA FoodData Central (fdc.nal.usda.gov) — verify against ingredient labels for any health-driven dietary plan.

 Ingredients